-Finally, you'll want to setup an ongoing process that ensures submissions are pruned.
-Whilst we make use of Craft's Garbage Collection, to automatically prune submissions, there's no guarantee these are run in a timely fashion.
+Finally, you'll want to set up an ongoing process that ensures submissions are pruned.
+Whilst we make use of Craft's Garbage Collection (opens new window), to automatically prune submissions, there's no guarantee these are run in a timely fashion.
 It is instead much safer to run this cleanup on-demand.

 */1 * * * * ./craft formie/gc/prune-data-retention-submissions

 The above command would run every minute around the clock, ensuring submissions are pruned according to your data retention settings, for all forms on your site.